Do you have plans to visit Egypt? If so, you might be wondering how much does it cost to visit Egypt?

 For our trip to Egypt, we hired the company Egypt Tailor Made.
 This tour company offers day tours and multi-day tours throughout Egypt.
 We basically strung together ten of their day tours into one customized itinerary.

 For these 10 days, we traveled privately.
 We had a driver, a large, clean, air-conditioned minivan, and a guide or Egyptologist.
-The price we paid also included some extras, such as a camel ride at the Pyramids of Giza and several of our airport transfers that we did not arrange through our hotel.
+The price we paid also included some extras and several of our airport transfers that we did not arrange through our hotel.

 The price that we paid per day did not include entrance fees or meals.
 However, it did include bottled water and snacks.